 - The Creative Zone took place from September 2006 to 2012, every Wednesday evening from September to the end of May at the Skidegate Health Centre.
 This circle gathered community members to break the isolation and socialize while crafting: mainly beading, making dancing aprons, ceremonial blankets etc. After those six years, the participants’ needs moved towards workshops rather than ongoing weekly meetings.
 In October 2014 a workshop was held dedicated to making high-topped moccasins, and another co-facilitated with Dolly in February 2015 for weaving a Ravens’ Tail pouch.

-- Upcoming group on “Inter-generational violence” with Sandra Dan from Old Massett.
+- “Inter-generational Trauma” with Sandra Dan from Old Massett

 To ensure the program services are relevant to the community, Nell is always willing to discuss projects, circles, or workshops that would respond to a community need.